mrhavens/maker-community-ppe/README.md

 [ACME Creation Lab](https://www.acmecreationlab.org/) is leading an initiative to safely produce PPE using their shared community workshop.
 Click [here](https://forms.gle/5DQuzs4wFgVawN4t7) to be an on-site volunteer.
 They can also be found [here](https://www.meetup.com/Open-Source-PPE-Makers/) on the Open Source PPE Makers Meetup group.

 [SewStrong Dallas](https://www.facebook.com/groups/3685675388169253/) is also creating face masks.

+## Community Contact
+If you'd like to reach out about this initiative, please send an email to ppe@beyondweb.net, or contact the sponsoring community volunteer of this repository, [Mark Havens](https://github.com/mrhavens).